mtb-za/mWater-app3/README.md

 UI is based on stock Twitter Bootstrap with Backbone.js for views.

-App is compiled from coffeescript using grunt + browserify into dist/ folder.
-Then gzipped into dist.gz/ folder.
+App is compiled from coffeescript using gulp + browserify into dist/ folder

 On Phonegap version, it has access to native computer vision technology implemented as a plugin (https://github.com/mWater/OpenCVActivityPlugin)

 Browser support: IE10+ and all other modern browsers.

-s3cmd is used to sync to S3 bucket which serves as the website.

 ### Getting started